This set of Environment Management Problems focuses on “The State of India’s Rivers”.

 d) National Water Conservation Plan

 Explanation: National Lake Conservation Plan (NLCP), launched by the Government of India aims at restoring the water quality and ecology of the lakes in different parts of the country.
-Thus it protect the rivers that flow to the lakes.
+Thus it protects the rivers that flow to the lakes.

 10. Which of the following have no rivers in it?